Understanding du vs df: Measuring Disk Usage Correctly

 du - Usage Per Directory

-Linny-senpai: Next, du.
-It stands for "disk usage" and walks files under the given path to compute their total size.
+Linny-senpai: Next is du.
+It stands for "disk usage".
+It walks the files under the given path and adds up their size.

-Lina: Walks files — meaning it actually visits each one?
+Lina: Walks the files.
+Does it really visit each one?

 Try It Out